2018 All-Ireland Senior Football Championship final: Tyrone's RTÉ boycott

 On Monday 20 August 2018, just under two weeks before the final, the Irish Independent reported that RTÉ had confirmed that Tyrone would not be involved in any media coverage with the national broadcaster surrounding the event.
-The boycott, considered a tradition at this stage in relation to Tyrone, involved for the first time an All-Ireland final, after which RTÉ airs television coverage from the hotel in which the winning team is booked to stay.
+The boycott, considered a tradition at this stage in relation to Tyrone, involved for the first time an All-Ireland SFC final, after which RTÉ airs television coverage from the hotel in which the winning team is booked to stay.
 This meant that, in the event of a Tyrone win, RTÉ would be unable to cover the after-match events as per usual, including interviews on the pitch with players and the management team.
-Tyrone's All-Ireland final boycott was a continuation of a seven-year blacklisting of RTÉ by the county, the cause of which was a radio sketch aired in 2011 on RTÉ Radio 1.
+Tyrone's All-Ireland SFC final boycott was a continuation of a seven-year blacklisting of RTÉ by the county, the cause of which was a radio sketch aired in 2011 on RTÉ Radio 1.
 The sketch incensed Tyrone, as it was deemed to be mocking Michaela Harte (daughter of Tyrone manager Mickey Harte), shortly after she was murdered while on honeymoon in Mauritius.

-Former All-Ireland winning captain Peter Canavan suggested the timing of RTÉ's announcement was intended to put pressure on Tyrone.
+Former All-Ireland SFC winning captain Peter Canavan suggested the timing of RTÉ's announcement was intended to put pressure on Tyrone.